atsansone/site-www/src/_guides/language/coming-from/js-to-dart.md

 ### Maps

-The `Map` type in Dart is similar to the `Map` type in JavaScript.
+The `Map` type in Dart resembles the `Map` type in JavaScript.
 Both types associate keys with values.
-A key can be any object type, so long as all keys have the same type; the same is true for values.
+A key can be any object type if all keys have the same type.
+This rule applies to values as well.
 Each key occurs once at most, but you can use the same value multiple times.

-In Dart, the dictionary is based on a hash table, which means that keys need to be hashable.
-In Dart, every object contains a unique hash.
+Dart bases the dictionary on a hash table.
+This means that keys need to be hashable.
+Every Dart object contains a hash.

 {{site.alert.note}}
-  In Dart, the hash value defaults to an instance of an object but you can override it to resemble a data class.
-For more information, check out the [`hashCode`][] property page.
+  In Dart, the hash value defaults to an instance of an object.
+You can override the hash value to resemble a data class.
+To learn more, check out the [`hashCode`][] property page.
 {{site.alert.end}}